anare62/basic-projects/README.md

-### My personal repo for basic algorithmic trading strategies and showcasing new ideas.
+### My personal repo for demonstration of concepts, showcasing new ideas and basic algorithmic trading strategies.